-- To co-operate and support other fact-checkers to jointly fact-check complex or complicated subject matters or claims which may require the effort of more than one fact-checker;
+- To cooperate and support other fact-checkers to jointly debunk pro-conflict propaganda, polarising narratives on conflict and triggers of insecurity or claims which may require the effort of more than one fact-checker.

 An applicant must be a researcher, data analyst or a television, radio, newspaper and online reporter who is based and working in any of the six Regions in the Northern sector of Ghana, namely Northern, Savannah, Upper East, Upper West, North East and Bono East Regions.

 A first degree or diploma (with a minimum of three years of experience) in journalism, data journalism, mass communication, digital communications, political science, economics, finance, computer science or any related field is required.

 Ideal candidates must have background knowledge of the concept of ‘fake news’ and mis/disinformation and be familiar with the use of verification tools.

 - Be able to meet tight reporting deadlines and work under pressure

 - Have worked for at least three years as a journalist, researcher or data analyst